 In his teaching, Tim focuses on contemporary issues, leveraging state-of-the-art teaching techniques and recent academic insights for an immersive educational experience.

-His work introduces an organizational perspective to questions of socio-economic development, emerging markets and the future of organizations on both local and global scales.
+His work introduces an organizational perspective to questions of socio-economic development, frontier markets and the role of business.
 In his classes he draws on a wide variety of real-life cases and examples spanning technology enterprises, novel organizational forms, hybrid organizations, social enterprises, technological and social change in emerging markets and bottom-of-the-pyramid concepts.

 shaping frontier markets